KateChukwusom/Conceptual-data-pipeline/README.md

 We are to design a solution to bring all this data together, clean it, enrich it and make it ready to provide actionable insights.
 The first step is do map out a conceptual pipeline, first considering business requirements and of course what we will tradeoff to achieve highly efficient solutions specific to the problem.

-# Business Requirements(From the business stakeholders POV)
+# Business Requirements(From the business stakeholders POV:)
 - "We want to see problems as soon as they happen"
 - "We need accurate, consistent reports to make decisions."
 - "We want it fast and affordable to run at scale"